Permit Required for Closed Crawl Space

 Section: 106.1

-Question: Are permits required for the conversion of a conventional crawl space with wall ventilation openings to a closed crawl space per Section R409 of the Residential Code?
+Question: Are permits required for the conversion of a conventional crawl space with wall ventilation openings to a crawl space by Section R409 of the 2018 North Carolina Residential Code (NCRC)?

 Division/Office